Home Page

 BMKT 342 - Marketing Research.
 3 Credits.

 Offered autumn.
-Prereq., junior standing in Business, BMKT 325.
-Emphasis on data acquisition and analysis for improved decision making in marketing.
-Topics include problem definition; secondary data; primary data via observation, interrogation and experimentation; data analysis; written and oral reports.
-May include field project.
+Prereq., BMKT 325.
+This course covers data acquisition and analysis for improved decision making in marketing.
+Topics include problem definition, secondary data, primary data via observation, interrogation and experimentation, data analysis, and written and oral reports.
+May include a field project.

 BMKT 343 - Integrated Marketing Communication.
 3 Credits.

-Offered autumn.
-Prereq., junior standing in Business, BMKT 325.
-An integrated course in promotion strategy.
+Prereq., BMKT 325.
+This is an integrated course in promotion strategy.
 Topics include advertising message design, media selection, promotions, public relations, personal selling, and other selected topics.

 BMKT 391 - Special Topics.
 1-9 Credits.